basil00/PseudoNode/README.md

   currencies.
 * PseudoNode is *not* a wallet (cannot be used to store coins).
 * PseudoNode uses no disk space (sans the executable), negligible RAM, and negligible CPU time.
-PseudoNode consumes about the same network resources (data usage/bandwidth) as a normal full node.
+PseudoNode also consumes less network resources (data usage/bandwidth) than a normal full node.

 PseudoNode can be downloaded from here (the official release):